-- 2. Documentation Requirements - A. A physician order for the specific genetic test being requested; AND - B. Name of the laboratory performing the testing; AND - C. Name and description of the genetic testing; AND - D. CPT codes that will be billed for the genetic testing; AND
+- 3. Documentation requirements for genetic tests should include ALL of the following: - A. A physician order for the specific genetic test being requested; AND - B. Name of the laboratory performing the testing; AND - C. Name and description of the genetic testing; AND - D. CPT codes that will be billed for the genetic testing; AND - E. Complete history, physical and/or consultation notes that addresses ALL of the following: - 1) Necessity of the test to be performed; AND - 2) Symptoms and/or test results related to need for specific genetic testing; AND - 3) Family history when applicable; AND - 4) Explanation of the impact of genetic testing results in clinical care decision making. - 4.
+When services are not considered medically necessary - Services are not medically necessary for conditions other than those listed above, since the scientific evidence has not been established. - Generally, genetic testing for a particular disease should be performed once per lifetime; however, there are rare circumstances in which testing may be performed more than once in a lifetime (e.g., previous testing methodology is inaccurate or a new discovery has added significant relevant mutations for a disease). - Direct-to-consumer testing, including but not limited to, 'in-home' test kits or genetic tests ordered by the patient over the phone or internet.

-- E. Complete history and physical and/or consultation notes that address the following: - Necessity of the test to be performed - o Symptoms and/or test results related to need for specific genetic testing - Family history when applicable - o Explanation of the impact of genetic testing results in clinical care decision making - 3.
-When services are not covered - Services are not covered for conditions other than those listed above, since the scientific evidence has not been established. - Generally, genetic testing for a particular disease should be performed once per lifetime; however, there are rare circumstances in which testing may be performed more than once in a lifetime (e.g., previous testing methodology is inaccurate or a new discovery has added significant relevant mutations for a disease). - Direct-to-consumer testing including but not limited to 'in-home' test kits or genetic tests ordered by patient over the phone or Internet. - Genetic testing of children to predict adult onset diseases is considered not medically necessary unless test results will guide current decisions concerning prevention which would be lost by waiting until the patient has reached adulthood. - Genetic testing or gene mapping in the screening of the general population. - Genetic testing is not covered when the clinical diagnosis can be made without the use of a genetic test. - Genetic testing is not covered when the results of the testing would not change the diagnosis and/or management of the patient's care (e.g., testing is performed for non-medical reasons or the testing is not expected to provide a definitive diagnosis) - 4.
-Post-payment Audit Statement
+- Genetic testing of children to predict adult onset diseases is considered not medically necessary unless test results will guide current decisions concerning prevention which would be lost by waiting until the patient has reached adulthood. - Genetic testing or gene mapping in the screening of the general population. - Genetic testing is not medically necessary when the clinical diagnosis can be made without the use of a genetic test. - Genetic testing is not medically necessary when the results of the testing would not change the diagnosis and/or management of the individual's care (e.g., testing is performed for non-medical reasons or the testing is not expected to provide a definitive diagnosis).